learn-compsci/webtop/README.md

 4. Your files can be shared / saved in the `data/` folder: this is shared between your OS and this interface.
 Try adding a file to `data/Desktop/` and see what happens in the web interface!

 5. Press `Control` and `C` together on the terminal window where you ran `docker compose up` to stop the interface.

+6. To update the environment to the latest we provide, use `docker compose pull`.